Maluscat/reactive-storage/README.md

 The static methods take the configuration on a per-registration basis as an additional argument.

 The used configuration is stored in the `config` instance property.
-The target and endpoint are additionally exposed via the `target` and `endpoint` properties respectively.
+The target(s) and endpoint are additionally exposed via the `targets`, `target` and `endpoint` properties respectively. `target` always points to the first item of `targets`, so unless you're using
+[multiple targets](#configuring-multiple-sequential-targets), you can always use that one.

 ```js
 import { ReactiveStorage, Filter } from './ReactiveStorage.js';